polterguy/polterguy.github.io/plugins/magic.lambda/index.md

 ### How to use [type]

-This slot return the Hyperlambda type name of some value.
+This slot returns the Hyperlambda type name of some value.

 ```
 .foo:int:57